Pregnancy: Exercise During Pregnancy

 If you have never exercised regularly before, you can safely begin an exercise program during pregnancy after consulting with your health care provider.
 Do not try a new, strenuous activity.
-Walking is considered safe to initiate when pregnant.
+Walking and swimming are considered safe to initiate when pregnant.
 The American College of Obstetrics and Gynecology recommends 30 minutes or more of moderate exercise per day on most if not all days of the week, unless you have a medical or obstetric complication.

 Who Should Not Exercise?

 If you have a medical problem, such as asthma, heart disease or uncontrolled Type 1 diabetes, exercise may not be advisable.
 Exercise may also be harmful if you have an obstetric condition such as: